ArnavDotExe/LinearRegression/README.md

-# Data Loading Utility for Barebones Linear Regression
+# Linear Regression without using Scikit Learn

 This project provides utility functions for loading data and implementing linear regression from scratch, without using scikit-learn.